conda/conda/docs/source/dev-guide/deep-dive-context.md

    in the raw data, loading them as `LoadedParameter` objects and merging them with the adequate precedence order.

 The merging policy depends on the `(Loaded)Parameter` subtype.
-These are available:
+Below is a list of available
+subtypes:

 * `PrimitiveParameter`: holds a single scalar value of type `str`, `int`, `float`, `complex`, `bool` or `NoneType`.